tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/购买指南/退费说明_intl_en.md

 :::
 ::: Cloud disk (Data disk)
 #### Scenario
-You purchased a 100GB premium cloud disk in Singapore region for one year.
-The original price was 5 USD/month, and the discount was 20%.
+Purchase a 100GB premium cloud disk in Singapore region at a 20 % discount for 1 year.
+The original cloud disk price is 5 USD/month.
-The original order price is: 5 USD × 12 months = 60 USD
+The original order amount is: 5 USD × 12 months = 60 USD
 The actual payment amount is: 5 USD × 12 months × 0.8 = 48 USD

 #### Standard return sample
-After 30 days of the purchase, you don’t need the cloud disk any and want to return it.
-You can get a refund for the unused part.
+The cloud disk has been used for 30 days and is needed to be returned due to business changes.
+The standard return quota of 199 cloud disks (used as data disks) for this account has not been used up.
 The refund is 48 USD - (30 days/365 days) × 60 USD = 43.07 USD
 <dx-alert infotype="explain" title="">
 48 USD is the actual payment amount for the order, and 60 USD is the original order price.